 They’re not a skirt; they’re not pants, they’re something in between.
 Are you a fan of Culottes?
-This throwback to the 70’s is an interesting trend, even though it can be awkward to wear.
+This throwback to the ’70s is an exciting trend, even though it can be awkward to wear.

-Here’s how to wear Culottes and make them work for you?
+Wondering how to wear Culottes and make them work for you?
 Here are some style tips.

 Culottes have an unusual shape and are known to make you look totally frumpy or fabulously chic; there seems to be no in-between.
 The newest and most elegant way to work this trend is to choose culottes with a flowy look and feel that are quite full in the leg.
 Think of women’s culottes like a long, full, swingy skirt, but with a modern twist.
 These feminine white culottes are exactly what I’m talking about.

 2. Nothing Bulky with Culottes

 Soft folds or pleats in the legs are a lovely detail, but watch out when they creep north to your waist.
-Too much detail or bulky material at the waist adds pounds, which is exactly what you don’t want if you are already battling a midlife middle.
+Too much detail or bulky material at the waist adds pounds, which is precisely what you don’t want if you are already battling a midlife middle.
 Heavily pleated culottes will make you look heavier than you are.
 These black culottes are very slimming because they have a flat front, no pleats or vertical zipper up the middle.

 If you are petite, try going with a slimmer culotte and make sure your culotte pant legs are not so long they drown your legs.
 Sometimes you can find Petites culottes specially tailored to flatter smaller, more compact bodies.

 Another trick to looking taller and thinner in culottes?

 3. Pay Attention to Your Top